mobgen/halo-documentation/docs/android/auth/android_auth_provider_google.md

 ---
-title: Android SDK - Integration with Google
+title: Integration with Google
-keywords: android, getting started, google logging, android sdk
-last_updated: March 1, 2018
-tags: [social]
-sidebar: android_sidebar
-toc: false
-map_name: android_started_workflow
-permalink: android_social_provider_google.html
-folder: android
 ---

 This getting started guide will guide you on setting up Google Sign-in SDK for Android in a few minutes.
 We will provide a step by step guide to get everything working with the most basic setup.

-{% include warning.html content="You don't need to import Firebase Android SDK.
-It's automatically done by the HALO plugin." %}
+> **Warning:** You don't need to import Firebase Android SDK.
+It's automatically done by the HALO plugin.

 ### Step 1: Create the app

 Register in the firebase console and create a new app, if you don't already have one.
 If you already have an existing Google project associated with your mobile app, click Import Google Project.
 Otherwise, click Create New Project.

 ### Step 2: Generate an oAuth web key